raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

 If I don't catch myself, I tend to think in my favourite programming language and then translate my thoughts into whatever notation the compiler or interpreter accepts.

-[rp]: http://www.pbm.com/~lindahl/real.programmers.html "Real programmers don't use Pascal--Ed Post"
+[rp]: http://www.pbm.com/~lindahl/real.programmers.html "Real programmers don't use Pascal—Ed Post"

 The advantage of this approach is apparent when we're working down the [power continuum][avg].
 Because we think in a higher-level language, we Greenspun more powerful features into a less powerful language.
 The Ruby on Rails framework is a good example of this: ActiveController and ActiveRecord bake method-advice and method decorators into Ruby.

-[avg]: http://www.paulgraham.com/avg.html "Beating the Averages--Paul Graham"
+[avg]: http://www.paulgraham.com/avg.html "Beating the Averages—Paul Graham"

 The disadvantage of this thinking in one language and writing in another is that sometimes we are blind to a language's own features and styles that are equally or even more powerful than the language we find comfortable to use.
 I've seen this in SQL where people sometimes write out stored procedures with loops when they could have learned how to use SQL's relational calculus to obtain the same results.